 Operational Definition Of Dependent Variable

-Sep 18, 2025 · 6 min read
+6 min read

 What is a Dependent Variable?

 Before diving into operational definitions, let's clarify the concept of a dependent variable itself.
 In research, a dependent variable (DV) is the variable being measured or tested.
 It's the outcome or effect that is hypothesized to be influenced by the independent variable (IV).
-The dependent variable depends on the independent variable; changes in the IV are expected to cause corresponding changes in the DV.
+Even so, the dependent variable depends on the independent variable; changes in the IV are expected to cause corresponding changes in the DV.
 Think of it as the effect in a cause-and-effect relationship.

 The Importance of Operational Definitions